ihorstepura/SomeApp/README.md

 Login = immachine
 Password = 15122018

-To see how looks SomeApp open HomeScreen.bmp
+To see how looks SomeApp open HomeScreen.bmp, SecondScreen.bmp, ThirdScreen.bmp